-1. The Construction Management Contractors will perform an inspection to determine the Estimated Cost of Repair (ECR) in accordance with the Homeowner Reconstruction Rehabilitation Program inspection protocols and program specifications.
-The ECR will identify quantities and scopes of work required to repair or replace storm-damaged items and to bring the remainder of the structure to compliance with Program standards and will produce a high-level cost estimate for obvious repairs and if elevation is required, to determine elevation costs.
+The Construction Managers and/or Construction Management Contractors will perform an inspection to determine the Estimated Cost of Repair (ECR) in accordance with the Homeowner Reconstruction Rehabilitation Program inspection protocols and program specifications.

-This inspection will result in a recommendation for one of the following:

-- a.
-Reconstruction for homes that are structurally unsafe to enter or that existing conditions are such that the cost to repair makes reconstruction the cost effective option.
-OR - b.
-Rehabilitation for homes that are determined to be feasible for habitation after repairs are completed. - 2.
-The determination of rehab versus reconstruction will determine the elements required by the Tier 2 environmental review.
+- 1. This inspection will result in a construction recommendation for one of the following: - a.
+Reconstruction for homes that are structurally unsafe to enter or that existing conditions are such that the cost to repair makes reconstruction the cost-effective option. - b.
+Rehabilitation for homes that are determined to be feasible for habitation after repairs are completed.

-- 3. Contracted Environmental Firms will perform assessments for deteriorated paint, lead-based paint hazards (i.e. dust-lead and soil-lead) and asbestos-containing materials (presumed or confirmed). - 4.
-VIHFA staff will collect all required data and information and complete the site-specific information for environmental reviews including the Tier 2 checklist and obtain historic preservation reviews - 5.
-Construction Management Contractors will determine the scope and quality of any repairs (Work in Place or WIP) completed by the applicant for use in the Duplication of Benefits determination.
+- 2. The construction recommendation and ECR will determine the factors evaluated by the Tier 2 environmental review. - Contracted Environmental Firms will perform assessments for deteriorated paint, lead-based paint hazards (i.e., dust-lead and soil-lead) and asbestos-containing materials (presumed or confirmed). - 4.
+Construction Managers and/or Construction Management Contractors will determine the scope and quality of any repairs (Work in Place or WIP) completed by the applicant for use in the Duplication of Benefits determination.